Moldovan Liga

 The Moldovan Liga, officially known as Liga 7777 for sponsorship reasons, is an association football league that is the top division of Moldovan football league system.
 The competition was established in 1992, when Moldova became independent from the Soviet Union.
 It was formed in place of former Soviet republican competitions that existed since 1945.
-Before the Soviet occupation of Bessarabia and Northern Bukovina in 1940, clubs from modern Moldova competed in the Romanian football competitions, particularly Nistru Chișinău.
+Before the Soviet occupation of Bessarabia and Northern Bukovina in 1940, clubs from modern Moldova competed in the Romanian football competitions.

 There are currently eight teams in the competition.
 At the end of the season, the bottom club is relegated to Liga 1 and replaced by the lower league's champion.

-Sheriff Tiraspol – located in Transnistria – is the most successful league club with 21 titles, followed by Zimbru Chișinău with eight wins and Milsami Orhei with two wins.
-Petrocub Hîncești, Dacia Chișinău and Tiraspol also won the title on one occasion each.
+Sheriff Tiraspol – located in Transnistria – is the most successful league club with 21 titles, followed by Zimbru Chișinău with eight wins and Milsami Orhei and Petrocub Hîncești with two wins.
+Constructorul Chișinău and Dacia Chișinău also won the title on one occasion each.